-For safety, the surgeon will ask you to confirm your type of surgery (for example, knee/hip replacement) and surgical site (for example, knee/hip), before marking the site and confirming your consent.
+For safety, the surgeon will ask you to confirm your type of surgery (for example, knee/hip replacement), surgical site (for example, knee/hip), and side of body (left or right), before marking the site and confirming your consent.
 You will meet with the anesthesiologist regarding your anesthesia options (spinal vs. general).